 - Members must not engage in unethical or improper conduct or act in a manner that will impugn the reputation of Accredited Gemologists Association.

-- With the exception of the president and vice president, no individual or group of individuals may speak on behalf of the AGA without the express written consent of the AGA Board.
+- Except for the president and vice president, no individual or group of individuals may speak on behalf of the AGA without the express written consent of the AGA Board.

-- Professional gemological assessments require careful inspection, analysis and evaluation.
-Considered assessments must be based on scientific gemological facts.
+- Professional gemological assessments require careful inspection, analysis, and evaluation.
+Considered assessments must be based on recognized gemological tests and principles.
 It is unprofessional and unethical to render offhand or predetermined gemological opinions.

-- Members must make a reasonable effort to be well versed in gemological science and technology, and to keep current with new professional, gemological, and market developments.
+- Members must make a reasonable effort to be well-versed in gemological testing techniques and limitations, and to keep current with new professional, gemological, and market developments.

 - Gem identification reports must be based on gemological testing sufficient to establish credible results.
-Any limiting conditions which might affect results must be disclosed.
-When applicable, availability of advanced gemological testing must be addressed with the client.
+Any limiting conditions that might affect results must be disclosed.
+When applicable, the availability of advanced gemological testing must be addressed with the client.

-- Disclosure of known gemstone and diamond enhancements should be accomplished through language that is easily understood by all parties.
+- Disclosure of known gemstone and diamond enhancements should be accomplished through language that all parties easily understand.

 - Independent professional gemological opinions must be free of self-interest and bias.
-Members, who have present or future contemplated financial interest in the articles examined, or the conclusions reached, must disclose the nature and extent of that interest.
-Full disclosure of pertinent facts is mandatory.
+Members who have present or future contemplated financial interest in the articles examined, or the conclusions reached, must disclose the nature and extent of that interest.
+Full disclosure of pertinent facts, known by the member, is mandatory.
 It is recommended that any disclosure be made in writing.

 - Any Business relationship and/or affiliation with parties to a transaction must be disclosed.

 - Professional consultations and client records, including records stored on software, are confidential in nature.
-Intentional disclosure of confidential material may be made only with the approval of parties concerned, or as legally required.
+Intentional disclosure of confidential material may be made only with the approval of the parties concerned or as legally required.

-- It is the member’s responsibility to secure both the property entrusted to them by another party as well as any confidential information regarding the property and/or the parties.
+- It is the member’s responsibility to take reasonable steps to secure both the property entrusted to them by another party as well as any confidential information regarding the property and/or the parties.

-- It is unethical to suppress any facts, data or opinions in order to intentionally produce biased or prejudiced results.
+- It is unethical to suppress any facts, data, or opinions to produce biased or prejudiced results intentionally.

-- Any deceptive advertising, use of misleading or inaccurate claims, or unfounded warranties or other promises which are detrimental to public confidence in gemology are unethical practices.
+- Any deceptive advertising, use of misleading or inaccurate claims, or unfounded warranties or other promises that are detrimental to public confidence in gemology are unethical practices.

 - It is unethical to make knowingly false and defamatory statements or to discriminate against any fellow gem and/or jewelry professional on the basis of race, color, religion (creed), gender, gender expression, age, national origin (ancestry), disability, marital status, sexual orientation, or military status.